BodbDearg/PsyDoom/docs/Lua Scripting.md

 T_MoveCeiling(sector_t sector, float speed, float destHeight, bool bCrush) -> uint32

 #-------------------------------------------------------------------------------------------------------------------------------------------
-# Start a custom floor mover process on the specified sector.
+# Do a custom floor mover on the specified sector using the specified settings.
 # Returns 'true' if the mover was started, or 'false' if some other thinker (ceiling etc.) is already operating on the sector.
-# Optionally, a script action can be made to execute when the floor finishes moving.
 #-------------------------------------------------------------------------------------------------------------------------------------------
-EV_DoCustomFloor(
-    sector_t& sector,
-    float destHeight,               # Target height to reach float speed,                    # Step per tic (should be positive) bool bCrush,                    # If true then things may be crushed by the action bool bDoScriptActionOnFinish,   # Specify 'true' to execute a script action on finish int32 finishScriptActionNum,    # Which script action to execute on finish int32 finishScriptUserdata      # This userdata will be passed to the script action executed on finish ) -> bool
+EV_DoCustomFloor(sector_t sector, CustomFloorDef) -> bool

 #-------------------------------------------------------------------------------------------------------------------------------------------
 # Do a custom ceiling/crusher on the specified sector using the specified settings.